SnickerdoodleLabs/protocol/documentation/sdql/QUERYNEGINE.md

 ```

-Processing a network query begins with the detection, by an instance of the core package, of a `requestForData` event emitted from a consent contract.
-The event data includes
+Processing a network query begins with the detection, by an instance of [`BlockchainLister`](packages\core\src\implementations\api\BlockchainListener.ts), of a `requestForData`
-an IPFS [CID](https://proto.school/anatomy-of-a-cid/01/) pointing to a [SDQL](/documentation/sdql/README.md) JSON file pinned to the IPFS network containing the query to be
+event emitted from a consent contract.
+The event data includes an IPFS [CID](https://proto.school/anatomy-of-a-cid/01/) pointing to a [SDQL](/documentation/sdql/README.md)
+JSON file pinned to the IPFS network containing the query to be executed.
-executed.
 The query CID is then passed into the Query Service via a call to `processQuery`.

-The call to `processQuery` then creates two separate abstract syntax tree (AST) objects: one for the SDQL `logic` block, and one for the `compensations` block.
-Each of these
+The call to `processQuery` then creates two separate abstract syntax tree (AST) objects based on the contents of the [`logic`](/documentation/sdql#logic) block: one for the SDQL
-blocks can themselves reference one or more `query` or `compensation` definitions respectively.
-The ASTs are ultimately evaluated against the data wallet's
+[`returns`](/documentation/sdql#returns) block, and one for the [`compensations`](/documentation/sdql#compensations) block.
+Each of these blocks can themselves reference one or
+more [`query`](/documentation/sdql#queries) or [`compensation`](/documentation/sdql#compensations) definitions respectively.
+The ASTs are ultimately evaluated against the data
-[persistence layer](/packages/persistence/README.md) consistent with user-specified permissions, i.e. if a `query` specification requires access to the `location` attribute of a
+wallet's [persistence layer](/packages/persistence/README.md) consistent with user-specified permissions, i.e. if a `query` specification requires access to the `location`
-user, the user must have consented to this access by indicating their consent in the associated consent contract.
+attribute of a user, the user must have consented to this access by indicating their consent in the associated consent contract.

 Finally, after data has been accessed at the persistence layer level, the `processQuery` function delivers a cryptographically signed data payload, vai the `deliverInsights`
 function to the aggregation url specified the query's SDQL JSON file.